 Here is a list of 6 brands that have a range of affordable high-quality products with zero fluff

 This is the only Korean beauty brand on the list.

 Garden of Wisdom (GOW) Skincare

-This is an oldie which has recently gone mainstream.
-It is an Arizona based cruelty free brand with a focus on simple ingredient formulations.
+This is an oldie that has recently gone mainstream.
+It is an Arizona based cruelty-free brand with a focus on simple ingredient formulations.
 Prices start from £9 and go up to £20.

 Its approach is using serums to target specific skin concerns and encourage skin balance and stability.
 All serums use the optimum strength additives and the minimum number of inactive ingredients making them more effective.

-This is an ingredient lead skincare brand which launched in 2018 with 15 products priced between £5 and £10.
+This is an ingredient lead skincare brand that launched in 2018 with 15 products priced between £5 and £10.
 The range includes hyaluronic acid, retinol, vitamin C, caffeine, turmeric and Q10.
-Its main focus is on customer education targeted at people who want to invest in skincare but don’t know how to start because of lack of information on how products work.
-The focus is on transparency, simplicity, high quality ingredients, at low prices.
+Its main focus is on customer education targeted at people who want to invest in skincare but don’t know how to start because of a lack of information on how products work.
+The focus is on transparency, simplicity, high-quality ingredients, at low prices.

 - Retinol serum £9.99